Problems We Found In San Antonio Drinking Water

 The San Antonio Water System draws groundwater from the Edwards, Carrizo and Trinity aquifers.
 In certain areas and, San Antonio will draw surface water from Canyon Lake.

 Lead enters tap water through older lead service pipes and lead-containing plumbing.
 When corrosion control measures put in place by the municipality fail (like what recently happened in Flint, Michigan), lead leaches into the drinking water, and can reach dangerous levels.
 Currently, 10% of samples analyzed for lead in San Antonio are 3.25 parts per billion.
 Though San Antonio's water quality is in compliance with federal regulations, EPA, CDC and The American Academy of Pediatrics all agree that there is no safe level of lead for children.

 Chromium 6 is an extremely toxic metal that is not currently regulated by the EPA.
 In recent years, San Antonio tap water has averaged 136 parts per trillion for Chromium 6.
 For the sake of perspective, these levels are nearly 7 times higher than the concentration determined to have negligible impact on cancer risk.

 Disinfection Byproducts (DBPs) In San Antonio Drinking Water

-DBPs are a category of emerging contaminants that form when chlorine-based disinfectants react with naturally-occurring organic matter.
-Although these chemicals are not currently regulated very well, the EPA has admitted that they are associated with an increased risk of bladder cancer, as well as kidney, liver, and central nervous system problems.
+DBPs are a category of emerging contaminants that form when chlorine-based disinfectants react with naturally-occurring organic matter in water.
+Although these chemicals are not well regulated, EPA has acknowledged that they are associated with an increased risk of bladder cancer, as well as kidney, liver, and central nervous system problems.